-An early or late balancing corporate tax entity is one that has obtained the Commissioner's permission to use an income year that ends on a date other than 30 June.
+An early or late balancing corporate tax entity is one that has the Commissioner's permission to use an income year that ends on a date other than 30 June.
 These entities are granted an approved substituted accounting period (SAP) which is in lieu of an income year ending on 30 June (the standard income year).

-Generally, an early balancing corporate tax entity is one that has its income year end before 30 June, while a late balancing corporate tax entity generally has its income year end after 30 June.
-For more information on SAPs, see Practice Statement PS LA 2007/21: Substituted Accounting Periods.
+- An early balancing corporate tax entity has its income year end before 30 June. - A late balancing corporate tax entity has its income year end after 30 June.